 This is consciousness, in which there are no parts, no mind.

 In my understanding, idealism does not differentiate mind from consciousness.
 Yet the two are so different that they may as well be unrelated.
 One is appearance, the other is reality.

 There indeed is no physical explanation for anything.
 "Physical" is generally defined as relating to the body (as opposed to mind) or relating to that which is perceived through the senses.
 This is simply a categorizing of mental experience.
 What does the word "physical" really mean?
-The realist is duped by the experience of things feeling "hard" or seeing something "outside" or "away" from him/herself.
-In reality, these are merely mental notions.
+The realist is tricked by the experience of things feeling "hard" or seeing something "outside" or "away" from him/herself.
+In reality, these are mental notions.

 All explanations are characterizations of the mind, a subcategory of which we call "physical" without knowing the ontology of the so-called physical world.
 Science is a mental process of observing, hypothesizing, experimenting, and drawing conclusions.
-Even if we incorrectly assume an external physical world, it should be clear that that the scientific method is processed in and by the minds of scientists.
+Even if we assume an external physical world, it should be clear that that the scientific method is processed in and by the minds of scientists.
 Science is a mental activity!

 There is no independent physical reality.
 All appearances are mental.
 And all mentality is the apparent movement of consciousness.

 When the mind moves, it polarizes.
 This is the nature of mind.
 This polarity is what creates mental notions of a 4D world (three dimensions of space plus the dimension of time).
 Three of the most fundamental mental movements are space (here v there), time (now v then), and identity (me v you or the world).
 These are not independently real.
 They come and go in consciousness.

 In deep sleep, the polarity disappears.
 So too, in the deep meditative state which is first practiced and later becomes a new baseline, polarity disappears.
 In non duality, the sense of identity is not localized.

 If "I" is not localized, then "you" loses meaning.
 All existence is then known as the infinite "I."